Use Docker Tools in Visual Studio on Windows

 Dockerfile to the project (if it doesn't already exist) and a

 docker-compose.yml file at the solution level.
 Container orchestration support, via Docker Compose, is added by default in Visual Studio 2017 versions 15.0 to 15.7.
 Container orchestration support is an opt-in feature in Visual Studio 2017 versions 15.8 or later.
-Version 15.8 an later support Docker Compose and Service Fabric.
+Visual Studio 2019 and later supports Kubernetes/Helm deployment as well.

 The Add > Docker Support and Add > Container Orchestrator Support commands are located on the right-click menu (or context menu) of the project node for an ASP.NET Core project in Solution Explorer, as shown in Figure 4-31:

 Figure 4-31.
 Adding Docker support to a Visual Studio 2019 project